iamhosseindhv/notistack/README.md

 ### Notes
 Material Design guidelines [suggests](https://material.io/design/components/snackbars.html#behavior) that only one snackbar should be displayed at a time.
 But I liked to stack them. 😁 So I made notistack.
+But if you'd like to stick to the guidelines, you can set `maxSnack` to `1` and just take advantage of `enqueueSnackbar` function.

 ## Author - Contact